cern-eos/eos/doc/configuration/proxys.rst

 A proxy *node* is just a normal FST daemon running on some machine.
 It can host standard FST filesystems or no filsystem at all as they are not needed for the purpose of acting as a *proxy*.

-*Proxys* are grouped into *proxygroups* whose the name designates the capacity of the *proxys* in the group.
-For instance, the *proxygroupgroup*
+*Proxys* are grouped into *proxygroups* whose the name may designate the capacity of the *proxys* in the group.
+For instance, the *proxygroup*
-``kinetic`` may group *proxies* that can talk XRootD with a client comming to get/put some data and that can talk with Kinetic drives for the storage.
+``kinetic`` may group *proxies* that can talk XRootD with a client coming to get/put some data and that can talk with Kinetic drives for the storage.

-Depending n the version of the software, FSTs can act as proxy for different types of FS.
+Depending on the version of the software, FSTs can act as proxy for different types of FS.

 .. note::